metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 -------

-Macros should **only** be written if there is a genuine need that is not covered by :ref:`other metadata <metadata-values>` - make sure you are familiar with :ref:`conf-meta` before you write your own (real-life) macros.
+Macros should **only** be written if there is a genuine need that is not covered by :ref:`other metadata <metadata values>` - make sure you are familiar with :ref:`conf-meta` before you write your own (real-life) macros.